rehierl/node-tree-outliner/3-2-0-design-3.md

 # Multiple associations

-As mentioned before, associating a single node with a section also loosely associates any descendant of that node with the same section.
+As mentioned before, associating a single node with a section also loosely associates any descendant of that node.
 In addition to that, any node loosely belongs to any section with which any of its ancestors is associated.

 The questions that now need to be answered next are: